Are you a developer or entrepreneur who wishes to have a larger social impact?

 - There is no upper limit to the number of courses you can take – you can study as much as you like.

-- Lectures and seminars take place during weekdays.
-On average, there are about 15 hours of auditory work per week, but there is also a substantial amount of independent work.
+- The programme is in cycle study form.
+Lectures and seminars take place during weekdays.
+On average, there is about 15 hours of auditory work per week, but there is also a substantial amount of independent work.

 Core course components